 Undernutrition of micronutrients: This occurs when your diet is out of balance, and it can happen whether or not you’re getting enough calories.
 Iron and calcium are often insufficient in the typical diet.
 In some cases, the deficiency is due to a disease, such as pernicious anemia that results in a lack of vitamin B-12.
 Symptoms usually don’t occur immediately, but problems arise over time.
 Micronutrient deficiencies can be treated by correcting the diet.
 Adding dietary supplements or treating any underlying disorders.

 Undernutrition of energy nutrients: Undernutrition is the form of malnutrition that people usually mean when they use the word malnutrition.
 Energy undernutrition or protein-energy malnutrition (PEM) occurs when you don’t get enough energy.
 Children who are undernourished suffer from weight loss and difficulties with learning and school.
 Underweight women frequently give birth to babies who are also underweight.
 There are two forms of (PEM).
 Starvation, sometimes called marasmus, is a severe form of malnutrition due to lack of total energy, resulting in poor growth, infertility, and even death.
 The body breaks down its own tissues to survive, and the body becomes emaciated in appearance.

 Information obtained from Smolin LA, Grosvenor, MD Nutrition: Science and Application.
 Third Edition.
 Wiley Publishing Company 2013.

 Gropper SS, Smith JL.
 Advanced Nutrition and Human Metabolism.
 Sixth Edition.
 Belmont, CA. Wadsworth Publishing Company 2013.

-For more information on overnutrition and undernutrition of nutrients, contact Lethia Lee at the Sampson County Cooperative Extension Office at 910-592-7161 or Lethia_Lee@ncsu.edu.
+For more information on overnutrition and undernutrition of nutrients, contact Lethia Lee at the N.C.
+Cooperative Extension of Sampson County office at 910-592-7161 or Lethia_Lee@ncsu.edu.